Canadian Stem Cell Stocks

 Immunotherapy company Biontech is developing novel therapies for serious diseases such as cancer.
-For example, two companies are trying to show that their drug use effectively treats pancreatic cancer, a devastating disease with a high mortality rate.
-According to executives at drugmaker Bayer AG and biotech venture capital firm Versant Ventures, a Toronto-based stem cell research company is pushing ahead with large-scale research and development, focusing on treatments for heart disease and degenerative diseases as Parkinson’s disease.
+For example, two companies show that their drug use effectively treats pancreatic cancer, a devastating disease with a high mortality rate.
+According to executives at drugmaker Bayer AG and biotech venture capital firm Versant Ventures, a Toronto-based stem cell research company is pushing ahead with large-scale research and development, focusing on heart disease and degenerative diseases such as Parkinson’s disease.

-Based in Menlo Park, California, the company made headlines last year when it became the first company to conduct a human clinical trial using cells from embryos.
+In Menlo Park, California, the company made headlines last year when it became the first company to conduct a human clinical trial using cells from embryos.
 In addition, Bayer AG and biotech venture capital firm Versant Ventures have invested $225 million to create a stem cell research company based in Toronto, a move that can establish the city as a global center for the commercialization of regenerative medical therapies.
-The $225 million investment in the company is the largest Series A biotechnology investment in the industry’s history, said Brad Bolzon, Versant’s managing director.
+The $225 million investment in the company is the most extensive Series A biotechnology investment in the industry’s history, said Brad Bolzon, Versant’s managing director.

 Fate Therapeutics develops a program of cellular immunotherapies, including induced pluripotent stem cell (iPSC) -derived immunotherapies.
 In addition, Cytori is engaged in developing specialty therapeutics that combine its proprietary cell therapy and nanoparticle platform to treat a variety of oncological and degenerative diseases.
 Stemline Therapeutics is focused on developing technologies and treatments to attack cancer cells.